-On the SS Sudan, you will also find a beautiful dining room and 1930s style bar.
+On the SS Sudan, you will also find a beautiful dining room and 1930s-style bar.
 This is also where you will find limited WiFi.
-At the top of the ship is another bar, loungers, and an all-around relaxation point.
+At the ship’s top are another bar, loungers, and an all-around relaxation point.
 It’s the perfect spot for reading a book and watching the sunset on the Nile.

 The SS Sudan Staff

-Most, if not all, the staff on board the SS Sudan are Egyptian.
-They are all lovely and go out of their way to make your stay onboard more comfortable.
+Most, if not all, of the staff on board the SS Sudan are Egyptian.
+They are all lovely and go out of their way to make your stay on board more comfortable.

 Without them, the ship wouldn’t even be half as fun.
 Don’t forget to ask the captain or engine guys to show you the fully operational engine room down below deck!

 Onshore guides are mainly freelancers hired out by the SS Sudan many times.
 They are all among some of the best in the business.
-The passengers on our cruise were divided between English and French speakers and each group had their own guide.
-However, if you speak another language let them know during the booking as they have guides for all languages.
+The passengers on our cruise were divided between English and French speakers, and each group had its own guide.
+However, if you speak another language, let them know during the booking as they have guides for all languages.

-Should You Cruise the Nile on the SS Sudan?
+Should You Cruise the Nile on the Steam Ship Sudan?